matthewgrossman/southwest/README.md

 # Summary
 This project is meant to automate signing into your southwest flight.
-It was created by examining the HTTP requests that the [mobile site](https://mobile.southwest.com/check-in) make to check into your flight.
-The main source that does this can be found in [southwest_api.py](https://github.com/matthewgrossman/southwest/blob/master/southwest_api.py).
+It was created by examining the HTTP requests that the [mobile site](https://mobile.southwest.com/check-in) makes to check into your flight.
+The main source that does this can be found in [`southwest_api.py`](https://github.com/matthewgrossman/southwest/blob/master/southwest_api.py).

-There is another file [southwest.py](https://github.com/matthewgrossman/southwest/blob/master/southwest.py#L12) that attempts to sign in by interacting with a browser.
-That code isn't currently functional, though you feel free to browse it to see some [selenium](https://selenium-python.readthedocs.io/) usages.
+There is another file [`southwest.py`](https://github.com/matthewgrossman/southwest/blob/master/southwest.py#L12) that attempts to sign in by interacting with a browser.
+That code isn't currently functional, though you feel free to browse it to see some [`selenium`](https://selenium-python.readthedocs.io/) usages.

 # Usage
 1. Download and install dependencies